Generative AI Adoption in the Workplace: Barriers and Future State

 2. Difficulty evaluating and interpreting AI outputs

-Writing good prompts is just the start.
-Generative AI users also need to critically evaluate the outputs they receive.
+Writing good prompts is just the start, and users also need to critically evaluate the outputs they receive.
 Hobson warns, “These models are designed to make users happy, so they may produce things like fake citations if the information doesn’t exist.”
+He points to a well-known case where a lawyer submitted fake case references from ChatGPT in court.

 Torralba adds, “If you don’t understand how [a tool] works, it’s easy to misinterpret its output.
 When you use Google, you get links written by humans.
 But with generative AI, the responses are machine-generated.
 The fact that it sounds true doesn’t make it true.
 You have to know how to interpret the output, and that comes from understanding how the model works.”